 2 FOV spatial errors are mainly due to optical distortion.
 These errors can be converted to time domain using sensor angular rate.
 Then, from temporal frequency point of view, they range from bias to high frequency errors depending on the motion of stars on the detector.
 They lead to bias error in the case of inertial pointing, while they contribute to random noise for high angular rate missions.

-3 The associated metrics is the MDE (see Annex B.5.11 for the mathematical definition).
-The detailed contributors to the FOV spatial error are given in 5.5Annex G.
+3 The detailed contributors to the FOV spatial error are given in clause 5.5.

 pixel spatial error

-Measurement errors of star positions due to detector spatial non uniformities (including PRNU, DSNU, dark current spikes, FPN) and star centroid computation (also called interpolation error)
+Measurement errors of star positions due to detector spatial non uniformities and star centroid computation

 1 Because of their ‘spatial’ nature – these errors vary with the position of stars on the detector – they are well captured by metrics working in the angular domain.
 The pixel spatial errors are then well defined as the errors on the measured attitude (respectively the measured star positions) due to star measurement errors with spatial period of TBD angular value.
 Several classes of spatial periods can be considered.